GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

         if (userAgent != null) {

-This way we can see what the userAgent variable is.
+This way we can see the value of the `userAgent` variable.

 Go to the browser and reload the page.